Wakabayashii459/hawkes_btc_1D/README.md

 Interpretation:

-- As it is observed, naive ones lag and react after the move.
+- As it is observed, naive average ones lag and react after the move.
 Therefore, they understate the short-term deviation.
 - This illustrates during aggressive flow they are unreliable, while stressed market is driven by large/discrete order flow shock.

 Thus, introducing a flow regime signal such as Hawkes justifiable.